Gulf Coast Center For

 POSITION REQUIREMENTS: Essential position requirements include but are not limited to: Minimum of a bachelor’s degree in social work, psychology or related field.
 Two (2) years of related experience preferred.

-Must be able to work effectively with diverse groups of clients, staff and individuals in the community.
+Must be able to work and communicate effectively with diverse groups of clients, staff and individuals in the community.

 Ability to work with minimal supervision, as well as in a team environment